Home Reports UK Beauty Ecommerce Industry Report

 Traffic Trends for UK Beauty Stores

-Traffic Recovery Gains Momentum in 2026
+Monthly Traffic Momentum Shows a Strong Recovery in Early 2026

 SEO Performance for UK Beauty Stores

-Organic Traffic Under Sustained Pressure
+Organic Traffic in Sustained Decline

-Backlink Volume Rising but Referring Domains Plateau
+Backlink Volumes Rise but Referring Domains Contract

 Paid Media Trends for UK Beauty Stores